 - The first two years of the degree focus on practical workshops and tailored academic support across science, mathematics and communications subjects

-- The University of Melbourne is ranked #1 in Australia for psychology, physics and astronomy (QS World University Rankings by Subject 2016)
+- The University of Melbourne is ranked #1 in Australia for physics and astronomy (QS World University Rankings by Subject 2017)

 - Located within the Parkville precinct, an innovative hub for world-class science and the main precinct in Australia for research and activity in the medical, bioscientific, pharmaceutical and biotechnology fields.
 It is home to research centres like the Victorian Life Sciences Institute (VLSCI); the Melbourne Brain Centre; and the Bio21 Institute, the University’s $140 million, state-of-the-art, multidisciplinary research facility and one of the largest biotechnology research centres in Australia.